SamMast/Bamazon/README.md

 ![Image 2](images/Man2.png)

--"View Products for Sale" will list the total inventory, including item ID, name, price, and current stock
+* "View Products for Sale" will list the total inventory, including item ID, name, price, and current stock

 ![Image 3](images/Man3.png)

--"View Low Inventory" will list any items with a current stock under 5 items.
+* "View Low Inventory" will list any items with a current stock under 5 items.
 THis will allow the manager to monitor the store for items getting too low.

 ![Image 4](images/Man4.png)

--"Add to Inventory" will allow the Manager to add more stock to any item.
+* "Add to Inventory" will allow the Manager to add more stock to any item.
 Just enter the Item ID number, and then the quantity of stock you'd ike to add to the inventory, and the BAMAZOn marketplace will add new stock instantly.
 (If you want to view the updated stock amount go back and select "View Products for Sale")

 ![Image 5](images/Man5.png)

--"Add New Product" will allow the Manager to add a totally new product.
+* "Add New Product" will allow the Manager to add a totally new product.
 You will just need to add a Name, Price, and starting Stock Quantity, and the BAMAZON Marketplace will update in real time!
 (If you want to view your new item, go back and select "View Products for Sale")

 ![Image 6](images/Man6.png)

--"QUIT" This will shut down the program.
+* "QUIT" This will shut down the program.

 ![Image 7](images/Man7.png)